David Wanted More Out of His Training

-As he wrote to us in his initial email, “My longterm goal was to be able to ‘free my body’ and to ‘be able to show strength, flexibility, and body control in everything I do.'”
+He knew he wanted to train and be active for a lifetime, and he started thinking of the longterm picture.
+His “longterm goal was to be able to ‘free my body’ and to ‘be able to show strength, flexibility, and body control in everything I do.'”

-I didn’t have a sudden wake up or realization from Elements.
-It was a journey over 7 weeks, and it slowly changed my mindset and attitude towards training, without me consciously thinking about it.
-More impressive than the gains I made in flexibility and movement quality, is my approach in training and how it changed over 7 weeks.”
+David says he “didn’t have a sudden wake up or realization from Elements.
+It was a journey over 8 weeks, and it slowly changed my mindset and attitude towards training, without me consciously thinking about it.
+More impressive than the gains I made in flexibility and movement quality, is my approach in training and how it changed over 8 weeks.”

 David has actually gone through Elements twice, and each time was a completely different experience for him.